 - Click on the Trash Bin icon in the lower right of your Mac’s screen to open the folder.
 Review the contents of the folder and identify the file you need to recover.

-- Right click on a file you wish to recover and select “Put Back” to return it to its original storage location.
+- Right-click on a file you wish to recover and select “Put Back” to return it to its original storage location.

-#2 Recovering Lost Files From a Backup
+Recovering PhotoShop Files From a Time Machine Backup

 Hopefully, you are in the practice of performing regular backups on your system.
 Based on the length of time since you last backed up your machine and when the lost file was created it may have been captured in a system backup.

 - Attach the storage device containing the Time Machine backups to your computer.

 - Click on the Time Machine icon on your Mac’s menu bar.

 - Search through Time Machine for the files you want to recover.
 If found, select the files and click “Restore” to recover them to your computer.

 I can’t recommend enough that you back up your Mac.
 No one thinks that data loss is going to happen to them and you can purchase an external hard drive for quite cheap these days.

 If the above methods didn’t work for you, let’s take a look at how to use third-party data recovery software to get those PhotoShop files back onto our Mac.